Skip to content

 要件

 OIDC provider must be configured first.
 Refer to the Amazon - Elastic Kubernetes Service (EKS) documentation (OIDC and IRSA Role sections) in the installation guide.
-The ServiceAccounts within the namespace the telemetry will be emitted from need to be able to assume that role.
+The ServiceAccounts within the namespace from which telemetry is emitted must be able to assume that role.
 If only specific ServiceAccounts were specified in that trust relationship (rather than all the accounts within the namespace), a new condition for allowing service accounts prefixed by observability- should be added:

 "Condition": {